Figure's Democratized Prime: How On-Chain Warehouse Lending Is Changing Finance

 March 21, 2026

-After 30 years in mortgage lending, I've watched warehouse lending work the same way for decades: originators borrow short-term capital from a handful of large banks, fund loans, then sell them to the secondary market.
+After thirty years in mortgage lending, I've watched warehouse lending work the same way for decades: originators borrow short-term capital from a handful of large banks, fund loans, then sell them to the secondary market.
 It's an oligopoly.
 A few banks control the warehouse lines, and everyone else pays what they're told.

-Figure's Democratized Prime is the first serious attempt to replace that model with something fundamentally different — an on-chain marketplace where anyone can provide warehouse capital and earn the yields that were previously locked behind institutional walls.
+Figure's Democratized Prime is the first serious attempt I've seen to replace that model with something fundamentally different — an on-chain marketplace where anyone can provide warehouse capital and earn the yields that were previously locked behind institutional walls.

 Disclaimer: This article is for educational purposes only and is not financial advice.
 The author has consulting experience with Figure Technologies.
 Yields, rates, and product availability change frequently.
 Always verify current offerings directly with Figure Markets before making investment decisions.